ManageIQ/manageiq.org/site/_posts/2017-07-18-kicking-off-the-summer-edition.md

 ## Wrapping up

 As always, this is just a small sampling of all the great pull requests merged to ManageIQ these past couple weeks.
-Check out the ManageIQ organization on Github to view the progress being made across all of our repositories, and don't be afraid to join in on the fun and become a contributor!
+Check out the [ManageIQ organization](https://github.com/ManageIQ) on GitHub to view the progress being made across all of our repositories, and don't be afraid to join in on the fun and become a contributor!

 Thanks for joining us on this summer edition of *Last Week In ManageIQ*!
 Whew,